ZertoPublic/Z4K/docs/Z4KInstaller.md

       ```
     OR

-    Deploy ZKM and ZKM-PX on the current cluster, and provide parameters with dedicated flags:
+    To deploy ZKM and ZKM-PX on the current cluster, and provide parameters with dedicated flags:
     -  Run the command with --help to see what flags are valid.
     -  Run the command with the flags.

     **Example**
-       ```
-       ./install-z4k.sh --help
-        Flags
-               --keycloakUser                Keycloak administrator user name
-               --keycloakPassword            Keycloak administrator password
-               --manUser                     Keycloak management user name
-               --manPassword                 Keycloak management password
-               --secret                      Image pull secret
-               --license                     Application license key
-               --site                        A unique site name
-               --release                     An easy to recognize release name --namespace                   A dedicated Zerto namespace (default: zerto) --openshift                   Are you installing on Openshift (0/1) --installIngress              Do you want to install a dedicated ingress (0/1) --repolink                    Helm Repository name (default: zerto-z4k/z4k)
-               -h, --help                    Help for z4k-installer

-       ./install-z4k.sh --keycloakUser USERKEY007  --keycloakPassword A1bcD345
-       ```

-      -  To deploy only ZKM-PX on the current cluster, and provide parameters with dedicated flags:

-          ```
-          install-zkm-px.sh [FLAGS]
+          install-zkm-px.sh --help
-          ```

-       Available flags:
+           Flags:
                 --manUser                    Keycloak management user name
                 --manPassword                Keycloak management password
                 --secret                     Image pull secret